VishalRamki/dc-assessment/README.md

 # Chatbot Setup

-In order for the Chatbot to work correctly, you are required to have a `Groq` Api Key and then specify which Groq model you want to use.
+In order for the Chatbot to work correctly, you are required to have a `Groq` Api Key and then specify which `Groq` model you want to use.
+See the `Environment Variables` section for more information.

 # Assumptions & Design Decisions